Let Netflix's "Grand Army" Odley Jean Be Vulnerable With You For A Second

 Although Grand Army is a show about New York City teens, it was mostly filmed in Toronto, though some shooting did take place in Brooklyn.
 Whereas many of New York City’s public high schools are effectively segregated — Jean’s high school student body was, she says, almost 100% Black — Grand Army goes out of its way to be multicultural.
 Still, the interactions among the GA kids resonate with Jean years after high school.

 “The slut-shaming was present.
 The depression and going through mental health [issues] was present,” she recalls, comparing her high school experience to Dom’s journey.
-“Some privilege was very much present, even through colorism.”
+“Some privilege was very much present, even through colourism.”

 Jean often sounds like Grand Army’s perfect daughter and hyper-busy student, Dom; she even studied nursing in high school because it was what her mother wanted her to do.
 Like Dom, who can be seen on the show juggling a multi-part hair business, familial obligations, a heavy course load, high school sports, and a blossoming love life, Jean was also extremely busy during her high school years, doing hair for extra cash and selling brownies to pay for prom.